ArduPilot/ardupilot_wiki/copter/source/docs/esc-calibration.rst

     :target: ../_images/Connect-Battery.jpg
     :width: 400px

 #.
-For **PX4 or Pixhawk,** press and hold the safety button until it
-   displays solid red.
+For Autopilots with a safety switch, push it until the LED displays solid red
 #.
 The autopilot is now in ESC calibration mode.
 (On an APM you may
    notice the red and blue LEDs blinking alternatively on and off like a police car).